-The ADT7311 measures and converts the temperature at the surface of its own semiconductor chip.
-When the ADT7311 is used to measure the temperature of a nearby heat source, the thermal impedance between the heat source and the ADT7311 must be considered.
+The ADT7320 accurately measures and converts the temperature at the surface of its own semiconductor chip.
+Thermal paths run through the leads, the exposed pad, as well as the plastic package.
+When the ADT7320 is used to measure the temperature of a nearby heat source, the thermal impedance between the heat source and the ADT7320 must be considered because this impedance affects the accuracy and thermal response of the measurement.